gluon-lang/gluon/book/src/extending-the-guessing-game-with-effects.md

 And that is all we had to do to add the guess tracking.
 The strength of extensible effects is precisely that there is very little work needed to add additional side effects to the program, despite the program as a whole still being entirely pure!

-Just to show the strength one last time we add the [`Error`][] effect to move the error handling outside of the main logic.
+Just to show the strength of effects one last time we add the [`Error`][] effect to move the error handling outside of the main logic.

 [`Error`]:https://gluon-lang.org/doc/nightly/std/effect/error.html#type.Error